-On the way you will see a large amount of donkeys, goats, camels and surprisingly cats.
+On the way, you will see a large number of donkeys, goats, camels, and surprisingly cats.
 Locals abuse the donkeys and camels to transport the tourists who are too lazy to walk the stairs themselves.
 Be careful, sometimes they make the donkeys run too fast down the narrow stairs full of people and you will have to step aside very fast.
 I witnessed an old lady getting pushed to the side of the stairs and almost falling down because she didn’t hear the donkey coming behind her with its master.

 You will most probably combine several trails into one to save some time and see as much as you can within one or two days.
 All the official trails start from the visitor center where you can purchase your ticket.
-You will have to pay 50 JD, 55 JD or 60 JD for 1, 2 or 3 days pass respectively.
-For saving some money, I recommend getting the Jordan Pass which covers the visa cost and tickets to the most attractions of Jordan including Petra.
+You will have to pay 50 JD, 55 JD, or 60 JD for 1, 2, or 3 days pass respectively.
+To save some money, I recommend getting the Jordan Pass which covers the visa cost and tickets to most attractions of Jordan including Petra.

-In this post I will write about some of the main trails as well as the lesser known backtrail from the little Petra to Petra which is not covered in official media.
+In this post, I will write about some of the main trails as well as the lesser-known backtrail from little Petra to Petra which is not covered in official media.
 This is one of the longest and hardest trails in Petra but it is totally worth it.
-If you dare to hike his trail, you will discover things which the majority of tourists won’t see and feel like a real adventurer.
+If you dare to hike his trail, you will discover things that the majority of tourists won’t see and feel like a real adventurer.

 Petra Hiking Trails Overview